bllanos/linear-probe/README.md

 - Quantitative evaluation of probe localization

 ## Usage Instructions
-- Files starting with capital letters are MATLAB scripts which can be used as described in their documentation comments.
+- Files starting with capital letters are MATLAB scripts, which can be used as described in their documentation comments.
 - Remaining files are MATLAB functions called by the scripts.